aidanmcki/recipe-review-analysis/README.md

 Embedded below is a plot of the distribution of average ratings for my cleaned dataset.

 <iframe src="assets/ratings_distribution.html" width="800" height="600" frameborder="0"> </iframe>

+Notice that the vast majority of the average reviews are clustered in the 4-5 range.
+We can also still see some spikes at the whole numbers, which were even more pronounced before cleaning.

 ### Bivariate Analysis